MicrosoftDocs/architecture-center/docs/compliance/index.md

 |Last name:| `Benson`|
 | User type: |`Member`|

-Edna Benson is the receptonist, and business manager.
-She is responsible to ensure that customer information is accurate, and billing is completed.
-Edna is the user loged in for all interactions of the POC DEMO website.
-Edna's rightsare as followes:
+Edna Benson is the receptionist and business manager.
+She is responsible for ensuring that customer information is accurate and billing is completed.
+Edna is the user logged in for all interactions with the POC Demo website.
+Edna has the following rights:

-* Edna can Create, read customer information *
+- Edna can create and read customer information
-* Edna will be able to modify customer information.
+- Edna can modify customer information.
-* Edna can overwrite (or replace) credit card number, expiration, and CVC verification information.
+- Edna can overwrite or replace credit card number, expiration, and CVV information.

-> In the `Contoso webstore` Demo User Application, you will be logged in to is configured to use **Edna** and able to test the capabilities of the deployed environment.
+> In the Contoso Webstore Demo User Application, *EDIT ->* you will be logged in to is configured to use **Edna** and able to test the capabilities of the deployed environment.

 ### contosowebstore Azure pricing sample calculation

-The solution cost sample has a monthly fee structure and a use per hr. to consider when sizing the solution.
+The solution cost sample has a monthly fee structure and a use per hour to consider when sizing the solution.
 This example deployment **estimate** cost using the [Azure costing calculator](https://azure.microsoft.com/en-us/pricing/calculator/).
 The solution consist of the following items: